easeaico/pulse-go/docs/Methodology/CircuitMethodology.md

 #### Network Analysis

 Several mathematical methods for solving the state of the closed-loop circuit network were considered, including Sparse Tableau Analysis and nodal analysis.
 Ultimately, modified nodal analysis (MNA) was selected as the most advantageous approach.
 This technique leverages branch constitutive equations (i.e., potential-flux characteristics) and Kirkoff’s Laws to assemble the system and build the required network matrices.
 The key feature of MNA is assuming the sum of all path fluxes connected to each node is zero - inflows equal outflows.
 To achieve this balance, the solver iterates over all nodes contained in the circuit to generate a set of linear equations in the matrix form <i>Ax=b</i>.
-The matrix form of the solution is further defined by Equation 1, where <i>G</i> is the interconnections between passive components, <i>B</i> and <i>C</i>  are the connections between potential sources, <i>D</i> is zero because only independent sources are considered, <i>v</i> and <i>j</i> are the potentials and fluxes, respectively, <i>i</i> is the sum of fluxes through passive components, and <i>e</i> is the independent potential sources @cite najm_2010.
+The matrix form of the solution is further defined by @equationref {nodal_analysis}, where <i>G</i> is the interconnections between passive components, <i>B</i> and <i>C</i>  are the connections between potential sources, <i>D</i> is zero because only independent sources are considered, <i>v</i> and <i>j</i> are the potentials and fluxes, respectively, <i>i</i> is the sum of fluxes through passive components, and <i>e</i> is the independent potential sources @cite najm_2010.

 <center>
 \f[\left[ {\begin{array}{*{20}{c}}